Hugh M. Robert

 - “Medicine for Lawyers” presentation at the Tulsa County Bar Association 2011

-- He taught Elder Law as an adjunct professor at the University of Tulsa College of Law (2012 and 2015)
+- Regularly teaches Elder Law as an adjunct professor at the University of Tulsa College of Law

 - Tulsa World’s One of Tulsa's 10 people to watch in 2015